7 Luxury London Hotels with Exceptional Dining Experiences

 The Connaught Mayfair: Hélène Darroze (⭐⭐)

-For food lovers seeking sophisticated Southwestern French cuisine with perfect technique and creativity.
+Sophisticated Southwestern French cuisine with perfect technique and creativity.
 Intimate setting, legendary martini bar, exceptional wine program.

 One Michelin Star